 RWAV’s Look Out Project does not aim to replace any existing services but instead will enhance current service delivery and access to bulk billing ophthalmology services.
 The RWAV Look Out Project will work with communities at a grass roots level to strengthen access at a local level whilst building sustainable pathways to ophthalmology services.

-The health promotion days will be hosted in:
+The IDEAS van will be hosted in:

 Diabetes is the leading cause of preventable blindness in Australia with Aboriginal and Torres Strait Islander people having significantly higher rates of diabetes-related eye disease, which can be caused by late diagnosis, poorly controlled and managed diabetes.